An erect or spreading shrub to a height of 1.5 metres.

 P. isophylla is similar to P. pinifolia but the flowers of that species have small leaves at their base, where the flowers of P. isophylla have full-sized leaves at their base.
 The two species sometimes grow together but hybrids between them are rare.

 Plants are likely to be killed by fire regenerate from seed.
-Although, some suckering and trunk reshooting may be possible.
+Although, some suckering and reshooting of stems may be possible.

 Persoonia – named after Christiaan Hendrik Persoon (1761-1836), a South African botanist and mycologist who is most well-known for describing mushroom species.
 The genus was named in his honours by James Edward Smith (1759-1828), an English botanist and founder of the Linnean Society.

-Not known to be at risk in the wild but it has a limited distribution.
+This species is not considered to be at risk of extinction in the wild, but has a limited distribution.